datasnack/datasnack.github.io/index.md

 <br>

-The **Data Hub** is a flexible, self-hostable, open-source engine designed for reproducible data harmonization, dataset creation, and exploratory visualization, specifically tailored for stakeholders in Global Health research and action.
-It seamlessly integrates diverse data across temporal and spatial dimensions using source code, laying a solid data foundation for complex data analyses.
+The **Data Hub** is a flexible, self-hostable, open-source engine designed for reproducible data harmonization, dataset creation, and exploratory visualization, specifically tailored to collaborative Global Health research and action.
+It seamlessly integrates diverse data across temporal and spatial dimensions using source code, laying a solid data foundation for complex analyses.
 By fostering **Data Collaboration** across various disciplines, our software framework empowers teams to effectively share, manage, and bring together heterogeneous data, ensuring the consistency and reproducibility vital for building collaborative intelligence.

 Explore our **Data Hub Demo** focused on Ghana, showcasing a variety of open health and contextual data, and discover its development story shared at Django Day Copenhagen 2024.
 We welcome your input on data needs and preparation through our User Survey – thank you for contributing!